 Our unit was manufactured in March 2022, and you can see the label here.

 The LG G2 is an incredible OLED TV with exceptional picture quality.
-The newest evo panel allows it to get brighter than most other OLED TVs.
-The unique design looks great, but unless you really care about that you're better off getting a cheaper OLED like the LG C2 OLED, which performs almost identically.
+Its EVO panel allows it to get very bright for an OLED, and it's only beaten by QD-OLED panels from Samsung, such as the Samsung S95B and Samsung S95C, as well as LG's own 2023 models, such as the LG G3 OLED.
+The unique design looks great, but unless you really care about that, you're better off getting a cheaper OLED like the LG C2 OLED, which performs almost identically.

-The LG G2 OLED and the LG C2 OLED offer nearly identical performance, but there are some important design differences.
+The LG G2 OLED and the LG C2 OLED offer nearly identical performance, but some important design differences exist.
 The G2 is a bit brighter overall, especially when displaying small, bright areas in HDR, but the difference is minor.
 On the other hand, unlike the G2, which is designed to be wall-mounted, the C2 includes a stand, giving you a bit more versatility out of the box.

 The Samsung S95B OLED and the LG G2 OLED are very similar overall, but they each excel in different ways.
 The Samsung has much better color volume, and colors are significantly brighter than on the LG.
 Skin tones look better on the Samsung, but some colors look a bit unnatural at times.
 Conversely, the LG has better black levels in rooms with a bit of natural light, whereas the Samsung is really best enjoyed in a completely dark room.
 The LG supports Dolby Vision, and it delivers a slightly more accurate HDR experience.